My Mortgage Sorted

 For a full overview of remortgaging, read our complete guide to remortgaging.

-Early repayment charges are typically the largest cost you may face when remortgaging.
-An ERC applies if you leave your current mortgage before the initial deal period ends.
+An early repayment charge (ERC) is a fee of typically 1-5% of your outstanding mortgage balance, charged if you leave your current deal before the initial period ends.
 For example, if you are two years into a five-year fixed rate, you would likely face an ERC for leaving early.

-ERCs are usually calculated as a percentage of the outstanding mortgage balance, typically ranging from 1% to 5%.
-They often reduce year by year during the deal period.
+ERCs often reduce year by year during the deal period.
 For instance, a five-year fix might have ERCs of 5% in year one, 4% in year two, 3% in year three, 2% in year four, and 1% in year five.

 On a £250,000 mortgage, a 3% ERC would cost £7,500.
 This is a substantial amount that would need to be offset by the savings from your new deal.
 If your current deal is close to expiring, it is often worth waiting until the ERC period ends before switching.